Vibz28/markdown2pdf_resume_builder/README.md

 ## Features

 ✅ **Dynamic PDF Generation**: Convert Markdown resumes to professional PDFs
-✅ **One-Page Mode**: Automatically compress content to fit a single page
+✅ **Smart One-Page Mode**: Automatically compress content with dynamic font sizing based on content length
 ✅ **Multi-Page Mode**: Full formatting with optimal spacing and readability
 ✅ **Interactive PDFs**: Preserves hyperlinks for email, LinkedIn, and other URLs
 ✅ **ATS-Friendly**: Optimized for resume parsing systems like Workday and Greenhouse